Jean-Charles Moïse: Biography

 Jean-Charles completed his studies at the National School of Milot and the Lycée Philippe Guerrier in Cap-Haïtien.
 He studied accounting science at Adventist University Diquini.
 He was the mayor of Milot (year unknown) and senator later during his life.
+He was elected to the Senate of Haiti in 2009.
 In 2015, he resigned as Senator in order to run for the presidency.
 He received 14.22% of the popular vote, ranking 3rd, after Jovenel Moïse (PHTK) and Jude Célestin (LAPEH).

 Politically, Jean-Charles describes himself as a "restorative socialist."
-His party's political platform for the 2016 election cited Jean-Jacques Dessalines and Fidel Castro as his primary and secondary philosophical and ideological influences, respectively.
+He has cited Jean-Jacques Dessalines and Fidel Castro as his primary and secondary philosophical and ideological influences, respectively.
 His political program is based on the three core tenets of sovereignty, solidarity, and prosperity.

 During the Autumn 2022 wave of protests calling for the resignation of Ariel Henry and against Henry's request for foreign military invasion to keep him in power, Jean-Charles called on his followers to arm themselves with "machetes to lead the revolution."

+In March 2024, Moïse Jean-Charles proposed the establishment of a Presidential Council after the support of other parties, following the gang crisis in Haiti.

+Deportation from the United States

+In January 2022, Jean-Charles was detained in the United States on his way back to Haiti from a visit to Nigeria and held overnight.
+He was then deported, had his American visa cancelled, and was banned from re-entering the United States for another 5 years.
+The deportation was allegedly due to Jean-Charles' relationship with Venezuelan leader Nicolás Maduro and a meeting he had with Diosdado Cabello, a "reputed head of a Venezuelan drug cartel", as well as other "key members of the Venezuelan regime".